Urban relocation: New Gällivare – urban relocation in response to mining

 In the Malmberget town of Gällivare iron ore mining has for centuries been forcing urban relocation.
 Recent expansion of the mine demands a major relocation, concerning some 3,800 people of the approx. 16,000 living the city of Gällivare.

 The project New Gellivare is a joint effort by Gällivare municipality, the mining company LKAB and the Norrbotten region, also funded by the European Union.
 This project is based on a co-design process involving hundreds of citizens and local business.
-The assumption on urban relocation is that a city is not "moved" but is rather is built new.
+The assumption on urban relocation is that a city is not "moved" but is rather built new.